Dev-king-coder/alino-bot/README.md

-# ALino Discord Bot
+# Alino Discord Bot
-Alino is a bot made for discord servers.
-It's features includes sending reminders, playing music and also chat which is integrated with OpenAI ChatGPT-3.
+Alino is a bot made for Discord servers.
+Its features include sending reminders, playing music and chatting, integrated with OpenAI ChatGPT-3.

 ---
 ## How to install and run